KRMisha/Makefile/README.md

     Depending on the library, more than one library name may need to be added with the `-l` option.
 Refer to your library's documentation for the names to use with the `-l` option in this step.

-    Note: for macOS, you may need to link your library using `-framework` rather than `-l`.
+    Note: on macOS, you may need to link your library using `-framework` rather than `-l`.

 ### Library built from source